 A city that welcomes everyone and seizes you in its captivating grip, Cartagena has developed a reputation as one of the Caribbean’s most gay-friendly destinations – along with Punta Cana.
-In part thanks to its friendly and open-minded locals, though the vibrant Pride events held here each August definitely helped!
-Gay travel here, however, is all relaxation and recreation, so don’t expect gay nightlife to match other gay beach hotspots like Puerto Vallarta, Mykonos, and Phuket.
+In part thanks to its friendly and open-minded locals, though the vibrant Pride events held here, each August definitely helped!

-This might be Colombia, but it seems the raw energy and unbridled queer nightlife of Medellin and Bogota have not quite made it to the sleepy coast just yet.
-No, a trip to this vibrant Carribean jewel is all about embracing the hustle and bustle of everyday local life, getting lost in streets of one of the continent’s most impressively preserved historical city or relaxing on a sun-lounger with the sounds of waves crashing nearby.
+No, a trip to this vibrant Caribbean jewel is all about embracing the hustle and bustle of everyday local life, getting lost in the streets of one of the continent’s most impressively preserved historical cities or relaxing on a sun-lounger with the sounds of waves crashing nearby.

 That is not to say there is no nightlife here at all, but simply the two gay venues are unlikely to be a reason to visit on their own.
 More – a fun little side quest to add on after exploring magnificent Cartagena by day.